arcana-lab/noelleGym/README.md

 Some results differ slighlty from the plots shown in the submitted paper because we found a few minor bugs in one of the alias analyses we relied on.
 We fixed these bugs and we noticed two conseguences:
 - a few more dependences now exist in the PDG of a few benchmarks.
-These dependences do not actually exist, but the current alias analyses aren't able to prove it.
+These dependences do not actually exist, but the current alias analyses aren't able to prove it because of our conservarive fix.
 These dependences have reduced the speedups obtained for a few benchmarks like streamcluster of PARSEC.
 - a few dependences have been removed from the PDG.
 This allows NOELLE to have higher speedups than the submitted version of the paper in a few benchmarks like blackscholes of PARSEC.
 Moreover, the changes to dependences had a minor impact to the number of invariants and loop dependences.
 Finally, all these changes are minimal and do not change the claims made in the paper.

 #### MINIMAL
-This set of experiments and results are about all benchmarks included in the submitted version of the paper with the only exception of 6 SPEC CPU2017 benchmarks.
+This set of experiments and results are about all benchmarks included in the submitted version of the paper with the only exception of five SPEC CPU2017 benchmarks (omnetpp_r, perlbench_r, x264_r, blender_r, parest_r).
-This is because these 6 benchmarks require a significant amount of time so we decided to keep them separate from the minimal set; these benchmarks are included in the SUBMISSION set.
+This is because these five benchmarks require a significant amount of time so we decided to keep them separate from the minimal set; these benchmarks are included in the SUBMISSION set.

 To generate the MINIMAL results, then do the following:
 ```